Get a travel insurance quote

 What to do

-- Check the Foreign and Commonwealth Office’s website for advice on what to do.
+- Check the Foreign, Commonwealth and Development Office’s website for advice on what to do.

 - If you need to cancel or cut your trip short, get in touch with your holiday company or travel provider.